Are you vulnerable to union organizing?

 One way to reinforce an uncivil workplace is when managers and supervisors fail to witness or learn of poor employee behaviors.
 It's crucial to address bias, heated discussions, rude behavior, and employee complaints.
 Ignoring inappropriate conduct will reinforce it.
 At the same time, it's just as important to avoid coming to hasty conclusions and turning a minor incident into a major issue.
 Only operate on facts.

 Many people have no idea how to gracefully end a conversation headed in the wrong direction, especially when the topic is one they are passionate about, i.e., politics.
-It’s important to use a company like Projections, Inc. to ensure the content is high-quality, legal, and doesn’t violate employee rights under the NLRA.
+It's important to use resources like these, that we can provide to you, to ensure the content is high-quality, legal, and doesn't violate employee rights under the NLRA.

 Of course, these five suggestions are part of a greater effort.
 For example, your organization practices diversity and inclusion in Human Resources policies and procedures to ensure bias doesn't impede developing a workplace where employees feel belonging in the workplace.
 Your managers should publicly recognize employees who experience success, like a project successfully completed or an innovation suggested to streamline operations.
 Management recognition sends a message that managers are observant and value employee contributions.